 Induction hobs are both stylish and functional and will make a ‘wow’ statement in any kitchen with most models coming in a black finish as opposed to stainless steel.
 Sizes vary making induction hobs suitable to both large and small families alike.
-The Bosch Serie range, in particular, has a wide choice to choose from, we’d recommend exploring the Bosch Serie 4.
+The Hotpoint and Bosch Serie range, in particular, has a wide choice to choose from, we’d recommend exploring the Bosch Serie 4.
 There is a wide range of induction hobs on the market some of the great brands include Neff, AEG and Bosch as you will see in our review below.

 Both induction and ceramic hobs have a smooth surface which makes cleaning very easy.
 Unlike a gas hob which can be awkward due to the various elements that you need to remove to thoroughly clean spills and splashes and because the gas hob itself is not heated, only directly under the pan, burnt-on food residue is greatly minimised.
 All you will need to do is wipe over with a damp cloth directly after use.

 Ceramic glass cleaners can be used, but it’s unlikely that you will need to use these regularly.
 When it comes to buying the induction hobs there are a number of swanky options available and a common mistake is to not to fully research the units available.
 This is understandable as it can be pretty time consuming so we’ve taken the hard work out of it for you – our experts have trawled through dozens of models to highlight the top induction hobs.